There are many reasons why a person may need a new doctor. They may have:

 This tool can help them and you remember questions to ask the doctor:

-After you or the person you support visits the doctor, the doctor will send a bill to the individual, the insurance company, or Medi-Cal.
+After the person you support visits the doctor, the doctor will send a bill to the individual, the insurance company, or Medi-Cal.
 Health insurance usually pays for doctor’s visits, medications, and other medical bills.
 Different insurance plans pay for different things; Medi-Cal works like a private insurance plan, in that it only pays for certain things.

 If the person you support has private insurance, check with their insurance to see what is covered.